What is SORESI?

 SORESI offers the opportunity to play around with such ideas and to see their effects on the national poverty rate, income inequality indicators and different income groups.
 For an example please view the Policy Brief “Social Reform Microsimulation (SORESI)”.

 In 2014, a new web interface was released which includes different output levels (equivalised household incomes, individual incomes and a tool for model households).
-For 2015, together with the Austrian Federal Ministry of Labour, Social Affairs and Consumer Protection an analysis on foreign nationals and the Austrian welfare state was carried out: to what extent are foreign nationals net-contributors or net-receivers?
-In 2016 and 2017, SORESI was updated to 2016 and 2017 policy rules (incl. the tax reform 2015/16 and the child care benefit account for births from March 2017 on) using the latest input data (in 2017: SILC 2015 with incomes for 2014).
+In 2017/18, SORESI was updated to 2018 policy rules (incl. the increase of family allowance) using the latest input data (SILC 2016 with incomes for 2015).

 Simulations of planned government reforms with EUROMOD/SORESI: Following published reform details for tax-benefit policies for the period 2017-2022 by the new Austrian Federal Government, we analyse the distributional impact of two envisaged/planned tax-benefit reforms: the introduction of the family bonus and the changes in relation to unemployment assistance and minimum income benefit.
 With our expertise in tax-/benefit microsimulation modelling, using the Austrian EUROMOD module and the SORESI model, we seek to provide an in-depth analysis of the budgetary and distributional consequences of the reforms.
 We look at the effect of the policy changes both at the household (incl. at-risk-of poverty rates) and individual level.
 The project is financed by the Vienna Chamber of Labour.